History of the Albania national football team

-The history of the Albania national football team dates back to the team's formation and first ever international match in 1946.
+The history of the Albania national football team dates from the team's formation and first ever international match in 1946.

 History

 1930–45: Founding and early years

 Although it never played any matches, the Albania national football team existed before the Albanian Football Association (FSHF) was created in 1930.
 This is evinced by the registration of the Albanian team in the 1929–31 Balkan Cup a year before the creation of the FSHF.
 The FSHF was founded on 6 June 1930, and two years later, Albania joined FIFA.
-It was not until 1946, however, that Albania hosted its first international match against Yugoslavia.
+It was in 1946 that Albania hosted its first international match, against Yugoslavia.
 In 1954, Albania was one of the founding members of UEFA.

 1946: Champion of the Balkans

 Stamps of Albania in 2006.
 The Albania squad that won the 1946 Balkan Cup.

 The early years saw a notably successful Balkan Cup run in 1946.
 Albania won their group over favourites Yugoslavia by earning a better goal difference.
 After defeating Bulgaria 3–1 in the semifinal, Albania won the tournament by defeating Romania 1–0 in the final.
 Albania initially wasn't expected to participate in the tournament, but the withdrawal of Greece offered Albania a chance to join in the re-established post-war cup.